ziadevcom/advent-of-code-2022/README.md

 # Advent of code 2022

-my advent of code 2022 solutions, first time trying this challenge
+my advent of code 2022 solutions, first time trying this challenge.